Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Experimental Analysis of OTA Phase-Referenced Channel Impulse Responses

 \subsubsection{Short-Time Phase Evolution and Doppler Interpretation}

-To further investigate fine-grained dynamics that are not visible at the longer time scales considered above, we focus on the short-time phase evolution of the residual CIR.
-Fig.~\ref{fig:phase_t_gait} shows a zoomed-in view of the phase $\arg \tilde{h}(\SI{20}{\nano\second},t)$, restricted to a duration of \SI{0.1}{\second}.
+To further investigate fine-grained dynamics that are not visible at the longer time scales above, we focus on the short-time phase evolution of the residual CIR.
+Fig.~\ref{fig:phase_t_gait} shows a zoomed-in view of the phase $\arg \tilde{h}(\SI{20}{\nano\second},t)$.